VanMobile/vm-kb/outreach/benefitsAnalysis.md

 - that is a fairly easy sell
 - that has fairly low maintenance compare to other high ticket products

-very high consistent income with a small volume of deals.
+very high consistent income from a small volume of deals

 learn lots about the mobile application industry